-While there is limited information on the actual use of wildlife corridors in the region, there is a potential that the Santa Maria River, Cuyama River, and Sisquoc River are used by wildlife to access habitats in the Sierra Madre and San Rafael Mountains (see Figure COS-4).
-Isolated populations can experience overcrowding and competition for resources, as well as decreased genetic diversity and a greater risk of extinction.
+While there is limited information on the actual use of wildlife corridors in the region, there is a potential that the Santa Maria River, Cuyama River, and Sisquoc River are used by wildlife to access habitats in the Sierra Madre and San Rafael Mountains (see Figure COS-4). ~~Existing and new development has led to habitat fragmentation and loss, resulting in the isolation of plant and animal populations.~~ Isolated populations can experience overcrowding and competition for resources, as well as decreased genetic diversity and a greater risk of extinction.